-1.18 If you have any queries regarding this document, please do not hesitate to contact a member of the Planning Policy team at planning-policy team at <a href="mailto:planning-po
+1.18 If you have any queries regarding this document, please do not hesitate to contact a member of the Planning Policy team at plan@rushmoor.gov.uk or by telephone on 01252 398789.

 This document includes mapping data licensed from Ordnance Survey with the permission of the Controller of Her Majesty's Stationery Office.
 Crown Copyright 2015.
 All Rights Reserved.
 Rushmoor BC 100024264.